• Disease Overview

 Disease Overview

 Trisomy 18 is a rare chromosomal disorder in which all or a critical region of chromosome 18 appears three times (trisomy) rather than twice in cells of the body.
-In some children, the chromosomal abnormality may be present in only a percentage of cells, whereas other cells contain the typical chromosomal pair (mosaicism).
+In some children, trisomy 18 may be present in only a percentage of cells, whereas other cells contain the typical chromosomal pair (mosaicism).
+Trisomy 18 is usually not inherited but occurs by chance.

-Trisomy 18 may be a life-threatening condition; some affected die before birth or within the first month of life.
+Trisomy 18 may be a life-threatening condition; some affected children die before birth or within the first month of life.
 Some individuals have survived to their teenage years and beyond, with a range of medical and developmental needs.
-Trisomy 18 is usually not inherited but occurs by chance.
+Research indicates that babies with trisomy 18 who had a heavier birthweight, longer gestation and are female may have fewer health problems.
+In addition, aggressive interventions such as surgery to correct heart defects can lengthen life.

 • Next section >